LuffyV2/ls-npcdialog/README.md

 # Installations

 ```
 1 .
-Drag And Drop qb-radio you downloaded from our github
+Drag And Drop ls-npcdialog you downloaded from our github
 ```

 # DEPENDENCIES